What is Glaucoma?

 The best defense against glaucoma is regular eye examinations by your ophthalmologist or optometrist.
 Early detection can mean the difference between normal and lost vision.

 Our glaucoma specialists at Southwestern Eye Center are focused on patient well-being and the preservation of vision.
-Complete a consult request form online or ask one of our scheduling specialists which of our Glaucoma Centers is closest to you by calling 480-854-08185.

 Our Doctors